 Consent from the employee

 - Many states that allow employers to deduct overpaid wages from subsequent paychecks require employers to get the signed, written consent of the employee before making the deduction.
-Even if a state doesn’t explicitly require prior consent, there may be a notification process to inform the employee of the wage deduction.
+Even if a state does not explicitly require prior consent, there may be a notification process to inform the employee of the wage deduction.
 Because of this, we strongly recommend you have some sort of written agreement signed by your employee detailing the amount to be deducted and which paycheck(s) it will come from.

 -